041222 4 A News Comment GG Desig Week Website Article Header

 However, for employers and office providers, this sense of anxiety is something that needs to be addressed before employees return to the pre-pandemic norm, especially where office design has favored more open, shared spaces.
 Offices which have implemented hot-desking policies, in particular, may find themselves up against resistance from staff now hyper aware of the dangers public spaces could pose to their health.

-"Employees will undoubtedly feel increased levels of anxiety at the thought of others invading their personal space," predicts Asell Yusupova, Strategy Director at UXUS.
+"Employees will undoubtedly feel increased levels of anxiety at the thought of others invading their personal space," predicts Asell Yusupova, Strategy Director at FutureBrand UXUS.
 "Desks will become an extension of their private employers space with providing protective measures and tools for individuals to maintain and monitor their working environment to ease the emotionally taxing fear of threat."
 Though in the future, the COVID-19 pandemic may be seen as a finite period in time, there's no doubt it has been culturally defining, meaning office spaces will with these concerns on a meaningful, long-term have no choice but to engage with these concerns on a meaningful, long-term basis.
 "It's going to be a bitter pill to swallow for some employers because a lot of money has been spent on the hotdesking project," says Ashley Lawrence, head of interiors at Crown Workspace, "but I think they will find they won't have a choice but to make changes if they want to keep their best talent."

 Screen Shot 2022 07 08 at 3 36 28 PM